 - Conditional selection: Execute specific functions based on data by defining a choice state that will check on the input variables and select the next function to run.

-- Retry policies: Define a Retry field with multiple handlers based on given conditions, the maximum number of attemps, retry invervals, and backoff rages.
+- Retry policies: Define a Retry field with multiple handlers based on given conditions, the maximum number of attempts, retry intervals, and back off rages.

 - Try/catch/finally: Define a Catch field with multiple handlers based on given conditions and specify the next function to run.